Engineering propagating cat states with driving-assisted cavity QED

-Adding another 4LS inside the cavity allows for generating more complex entangled states.
+\textit{Four-component cat states.---} Adding another 4LS inside the cavity allows for generating more complex entangled states.
 We assume that we can individually apply laser fields to the 4LS $i\,(i=1,2)$ with the time-dependent Rabi frequency $\Omega_i(t) = -\lambda_i(t)\Delta/g$, where